ClientEarth Privacy Notice

 • At the point of confirming your registration via email (when relevant), we may require further information to administer the event, such as dietary requirements and any accessibility requirements.

-• Receiving further information regarding dietary/accessibility requirements will be processed on the basis of your consent
+• Receiving further information regarding dietary/accessibility requirements will be processed on the basis of your explicit consent.

 In addition to the specific purposes for which we may process your personal data set out in this table, we may also process your personal data where such processing is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.